geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 ## Deploy go-fastapi stack via Ansible to AWS:

-* Make DNS names for go-fastapi point to the public IP address on AWS Route 53 - put IP into DNS
+* Make DNS names for go-fastapi point to the public IP address.
+If using cloudflare, put the ip in cloudflare DNS record.
+Otherwise put the ip in the AWS Route 53 DNS record.
 * Location of SSH keys may need to be replaced after copying config-stack.yaml.sample
 * s3 credentials are placed in a file using the format described above
 * s3 uri if SSL is enabled.
 Location of SSL certs/key